Skip to main content

 You have the right to inspect and receive a copy (paper or electronic) of your PHI that may be used to make decisions about your care.
 You may also direct us in writing to transmit your PHI to another entity or individual.

 To do so, you must complete a Patient Access Request Form.
-You can obtain the form and instructions online at https://www.geisinger.org/patient-care/patients-and-visitors/medical-records.
+You can obtain the form and instructions online at: geisinger.org/about-geisinger/corporate/corporate-policies/hipaa

 You may also obtain a copy of the form by contacting our Health Information Management Department directly using the contact information on the last page of this Notice.
 If you need assistance completing the form, please contact the Privacy Office.
 The contact information for the Privacy Office is located on the last page of this Notice.

 Note that you will be charged a reasonable cost-based fee.
 Note also that we may deny your request to inspect and receive a copy of your PHI in very limited circumstances.
-If you are so denied, in some cases, you may request that such denial be reviewed.
-We will comply with the outcome of such review.
+If you are so denied, in some cases, you may request that the denial be reviewed.
+We will comply with the outcome of the review.

 Authorizations

 We are required to retain your PHI regarding the care and treatment that we provided to you in accordance with applicable law.
-You have the right to an amendment of PHI or a record about you in a designated record set for so long as your PHI is maintained in the designated record set.
-However, we may deny such a request in the following circumstances:
+You have the right to request an amendment of PHI or ask us to correct a record about you in a designated record set for as long as your PHI is maintained in the designated record set.
+However, we may deny your request in the following circumstances:

 • The record is accurate and complete.

 Generally, we must respond in writing to your request within sixty (60) days.
 However, we may extend the time for such action by no more than thirty (30) days as provided under HIPAA.
-If we do not agree to your request, you have the right to submit a statement of disagreement that we must add to your medical record.
-The contact information for the Privacy Office is located on the last page of this Notice.
+If we deny your request, we will tell you why in writing.
+You also have the right to submit a statement of disagreement that we must add to your medical record.

 Your right to an accounting of disclosures

 You have the right to an accounting of disclosures.
-This is a list (accounting) of the times we've disclosed your PHI for six years prior to the date you ask, who we've shared it with and why.
-In compliance with the law, we will include all the disclosures except for those about treatment, payment, and health care operations, and certain other disclosures (such as any you have asked us to make).
-We will provide you with an accounting of disclosures if you request it and in accord with the law.
+This is a list (accounting) of the times we’ve disclosed your PHI for six years prior to the date you ask, who we’ve shared it with and why.
+In compliance with the law, we will include all the disclosures except for those about treatment, payment and healthcare operations, and certain other disclosures (such as any you have asked us to make).
+We will provide you with an accounting of disclosures if you request it and in accordance with the law.
 Contact our Privacy Office to make such a request.

 Your right to notification

 We are required by law to maintain the privacy and security of your PHI.
-We will let you know promptly if a breach occurs that may have compromised the privacy or security of your information.
+We will let you know as soon as possible, within the applicable time limits if a breach occurs.
 This will be done by mail or by other means if necessary.

 Your right to request restrictions